lhfowl/gan/README.md

 - MHGAN does IS 61.98 and FID 13.27 within 1M iter.
 Explodes around the same time.
 - ACGAN with cross entropy does IS 48.94 and FID 24.72.

+Batch size of 1024, 1 D step per G step, 64 chan, and more as seen in `gan/tensorflow_gan/examples/tpu/imagenet128_baseline.sh`.
+1M steps takes about 10 days on a v3-8 TPU.

 ## How to run

 See scripts in: